-At press time Berlin still had two airports, Tegel and Schönefeld, and the opening of what will become Berlin’s major new international airport, Berlin-Brandenburg International Airport (BBI), was officially rescheduled to open in 2014 after many delays—but insider’s say the new airport will not be ready until 2018.
-When it opens, most international flights will arrive at the new BBI, 20km (12 miles) from the city center.
-The new airport will have a rail station under the main terminal, so you can reach the center of Berlin in 20 minutes.
+Most international flights arrive at Berlin-Brandenburg International Airport (BER), 20km (12 miles) from the city center.
+The new airport (opened 2020) has a rail station under the main terminal, so you can reach the center of Berlin in 20 minutes.
 For current information on BBI and the two airports currently serving Berlin, go to www.berlin-airport.de.

 Four Autobahn (freeway) routes enter Berlin from western Germany; three enter from the east.
 The drive from Frankfurt or Munich takes about 8 hours, depending on traffic.
 After you’re in Berlin, however, a car is a nuisance.
 Unless you know this huge city well, getting around by public transportation is far easier than by car

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.